angyansheng/100theorems/100theorems.md

 - Foundational in the theory of functions in several complex variables, and in sheaf cohomology
 - Immediately solved the two Cousin problems (1895) for several complex variables
 - Partial progress by the German complex analysts using technical arguments were rendered obsolete: 'the French have tanks and we have bows and arrows!'
+- cf. __GAGA theorem__

+__Lax-Milgram theorem__ (1954)\
+_"Let V be a Hilbert space and A a bilinear form on V such that\
+A(v,w) ≤ C‖v‖‖w‖ and A(v,v) ≥ c‖v‖<sup>2</sup> for all v,w in V.\
+Then for every linear functional L on V, there exists a unique u such that A(u,v) = L(v) for all v."_
+- Weak solution to a PDE: a distribution which satisfies an integral formulation of the PDE, against all test functions
+- Easy to show existence of weak solutions in nice function spaces, like L<sup>p</sup> or Sobolev spaces
+- This result is often used to show existence of strong solutions 'u' with desired regularity from weak solutions 'L'

 __Yoneda lemma__ (1954)\
 _"For any functor F from a locally small category C to Set, and any object A in C, the natural transformations Nat(Hom(A,-),F) are in bijection with the elements of F(A), and this bijection is natural in A and F."_